shirleyobih1/path-cc.github.io/GIL/Jupyter-support-in-OSG.md

 # Summary of GIL Discussion of Options for Jupyter Support in OSG

-GIL conducted an open dicussion with the entire staff@opensciencegrid.org mailing list on March 9, 2021.
+GIL conducted an open dicussion with the entire OSG staff@opensciencegrid.org mailing list on March 9, 2021.
 The team reviewed the [proposal document](https://docs.google.com/document/d/1d7-x5Kh6IayZR5BYQduhYf__5mFUckvMN0xBJ9iD1G0/) and concluded the following:

 > A. We do not want to support notebooks as jobs on OSG (Option 1 in the document).
 There is not enough value to be gained given the complexity and thus cost to support something like this.
 At least not in the foreseeable future.